emeb/spi_fiend/README.md

 * read SPI flash contents to a file: ./cdc_prog -a ADDRESS -l LENGTH -r > OUTPUT_FILE
 * erase SPI FLASH block: ./cdc_prog -a ADDRESS -e
 * read SPI Flash ID: ./cdc_prog -i

+In ordinary operation, the LED nearest the USB connector lights to indicate powerup, the center LED lights when an error is detected during operation and the outer LED lights when programming SPI flash.